 Or consider a family physical fitness challenge for some friendly competition (or at least a few laughs!).

 See who can do the most push-ups, the longest wall sit, or the longest plank.
-You can even hold the challenge over Zoom if you’re celebrating virtually this year.

 9. Keep it in Perspective